jimholmes/Abstracts/Abstracts.md

 Opening up to facing adversity isn't ever easy, but we can learn to work through challenges we never thought ourselves able to survive.

+### <a name='backing_api'></a>Building a Custom Testing Framework

+Custom frameworks are absolutely crucial for building a great automated test suite.

+In this session we'll walk through writing a custom framework that handles critical functions for any test suite, be it UI or integration.
+We'll write code that solves common problems, including:

+* Creating random, unique data for a test
+* Test data clean up
+* Manage complex business rule interaction via Domain Objects
+* Configure system capabilities, such as shutting off CAPTCHA
+* Handling authentication

+In passing we'll also discuss Page Objects and other crucial aspects of a well-designed, high-value, maintainable automated test suite.

+**Audience:** Intermediate

 ### <a name='key_wb_tips'></a>Five Key Tips To Write Better WebDriver Scripts